PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--cidr` (string): CIDR of the pool of subnets.
 Applicable only for template network.
 Each network bound to the template will automatically pick a subnet from this pool to build its own VLAN.
 - `--mask` (integer): Mask used for the subnet of all bound to the template networks.
 Applicable only for template network.
 - `--ipv6` (object): IPv6 configuration on the VLAN
+- `--dhcpHandling` (string): The appliance's handling of DHCP requests on this VLAN.
+One of: 'Run a DHCP server', 'Relay DHCP to another server' or 'Do not respond to DHCP requests'
+- `--dhcpLeaseTime` (string): The term of DHCP leases if the appliance is running a DHCP server on this VLAN.
+One of: '30 minutes', '1 hour', '4 hours', '12 hours', '1 day' or '1 week'
 - `--mandatoryDhcp` (object): Mandatory DHCP will enforce that clients connecting to this VLAN must use the IP address assigned by the DHCP server.
 Clients who use a static IP address won't be able to associate.
 Only available on firmware versions 17.0 and above
+- `--dhcpBootOptionsEnabled` (boolean): Use DHCP boot options specified in other properties
+- `--dhcpOptions` (array): The list of DHCP options that will be included in DHCP responses.
+Each object in the list should have "code", "type", and "value" properties.

 ##### Example: